jheidel/cms-uploader/README.md

 Here's a bash script that automatically packs and uploads a typical git project every minute.
 (Useful for those last minute bug-fixes).

+If you're really awesome, you can modify this script to take advantage of git hooks to have your server automatically pack and submit the code whenever anyone pushes a change.

 Please be careful if you decide to use this script.
 I hold no responsibility for its correctness.